 One of the most basic and important laws of electric circuits is Ohm’s law.

-Ohm’s law states that the voltage across a conductor is directly proportional to the current flowing through it, provided all physical conditions and temperature remain constant.
+Ohm’s law states that the voltage across a conductor is directly proportional to the current flowing through it, provided all physical conditions and temperatures remain constant.

-In the equation, the constant of proportionality, R is Resistance and has units of ohms, with symbol Ω.
+In the equation, the constant of proportionality, R, is called Resistance and has units of ohms, with the symbol Ω.

 The same formula can be rewritten in order to calculate the current and resistance respectively as follows:

 In certain components, increasing the current raises the temperature.
 An example of this is the filament of a light bulb, in which the temperature rises as the current is increased.
 In this case, Ohm’s law cannot be applied.
 The lightbulb filament violates Ohm’s Law.